wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/manage-m365/includes/1-manage-licenses.md

 ![Microsoft 365 licenses](../media/1-licenses.png)

-*enable or disable individual functions for a license*
+*Enable or disable individual functions for a license*